primer/view_components/docs/content/components/beta/blankslate.md

 Optional secondary action

-Use this slot to provide more information for the user.
+The `secondary_action` slot renders a normal anchor link, which can be used to redirect the user to additional information (e.g. Help documentation).

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |